mapbender/mapbender-documentation/README.md

 ### Referencing images

-Images for the documentation can be found at `mapbender-documentation/figures`.
+Images for the documentation are available in `mapbender-documentation/figures`.

 * Create optimized web images in .png file format that are approximately 1 MB (or smaller) in size.
 * For elements, use *elementname.png* and *elementname_configuration.png* as names.
 * If you also provide German image files, please keep the names and create two more images in the `de` folder.
-* See the *quickstart.rst* file to see the image referencing methods in action.
+* See the [Quickstart](en/quickstart.rst) file to see image referencing methods in action.

 ### Referencing text